The Close-Up Piercing Video You Won't Be Able To Look Away From

-When it comes to piercings, we've experimented with every possible trend, from edgy-but-feminine anti-tragus hoops to L.A.'s latest obsession, daith piercings, we're here for anything that'll bling out our lobes or nostrils — and make us feel a little more like Rihanna or Bella Thorne.
-Heck, we might even be tempted to get the now infamous engagement piercing if anyone would deign to join us in holy matrimony.
+When it comes to piercings, we've experimented with every possible trend.
+From edgy-but-feminine anti-tragus hoops to L.A.'s latest obsession, constellation piercings, we're here for anything that'll bling out our lobes or nostrils — and make us feel a little more like Rihanna.
+(If you're feeling brave enough, nipple-piercing fever is for real.)

 Watch the video above to ride along on one woman's fearless quest for the perfect nose stud.
 We promise you won't be able to look away from the captivating close-ups of Thompson marking and prepping the piercing.
 And even though the client felt it went by in a flash, those slow-mo shots still gave us chills.
 Could this be even weirder to look at than microblading?